IBA Program History

-The IBA concept was developed by BirdLife International in England in 1985 as a model for bird conservation.
+The concept of Important Bird Areas was developed by BirdLife International in England in 1985 as a model for bird conservation.
 By 2000, BirdLife and its European partners identified 3,400 IBA sites in Europe.
 In 1995, BirdLife partnered with the American Bird Conservancy and the National Audubon Society to launch the IBA Program in the United States.

 Mass Audubon is currently working cooperatively with interested parties to develop conservation plans for future habitat management on designated sites.
 In some cases, efforts will be made to include IBAs in the state's open space planning program.
-In other cases conservation easements or a modification in land management practices may be recommended.
+In other cases, conservation easements or a modification in land management practices may be recommended.
 The primary objective will be to facilitate whatever strategy works best for the site as well as to ensure the future protection of the site as an Important Bird Area.